Israel talks tough in row over 'hostile' remarks by Orange CEO

 Orange could not be reached for comment.

-In a speech later on Sunday to a conference hosted by the Jerusalem Post, Netanyahu described Richard’s actions as part of “an orchestrated global campaign to delegitimise Israel”.
+In a speech later on Sunday to a conference hosted by the Jerusalem Post, Netanyahu described Richard’s actions as part of “an orchestrated global campaign to delegitimize Israel”.

 “His subsequent words of admiration for Israel clearly don’t square with the unequivocally hostile remarks he made in Cairo,” Netanyahu said.